gmoyanollc/xml-schema-content-extractor/README.md

 # Getting Started
 xml-schema-content-extractor extracts documentation contained in XML Schema and represents it in a JSON format.
-Typically, JSON is easier to process in programming environments than XML.

 ## Project Set-Up
   * Requirement: NodeJS and NodeJS Package Manager (NPM) instances.